 Stuffed Pepper Quinoa Skillet

-Happy 2017!
-Yes, I am totally a few days late, but I bring a peace offering in the form of this stuffed pepper quinoa skillet!
+Happy New Year!
+Yes, I am totally a few days late, but I bring a peace offering in the form of this stuffed pepper quinoa skillet.

 It’s colorful, it’s healthy AND it’s jam-packed with flavor.
 Plus, it’s way easier than making actual stuffed peppers.